prociow/sensorberg-dev.github.io/resolver.md

 #Resolver

-The Resolver is a microservice that you can run in your own infrastructure or hosted by us, responsible for delivering all necessary data to the SDKs in order for them to map a beacon the the attached content.
+The Resolver is a microservice that you can run in your own infrastructure or hosted by us, responsible for delivering all necessary data to the SDKs in order for them to map a beacon the attached content.

 The Resolver runs standalone as a [Spring boot](http://projects.spring.io/spring-boot/) application.
 Currently you still need a [Sensorberg Cloud Services account](http://manage.sensorberg.com) which you can register for free at [manage.sensorberg.com/#/signup](https://manage.sensorberg.com/#/signup).